 QUICK ANSWER

-Florida authorizes three brokerage relationship choices for sales associate exam purposes: transaction broker, single agent, and no brokerage relationship.
-Transaction broker is the default unless single agency or no brokerage is established in writing.
-A single agent is the only fiduciary relationship and owes the COLD duties: confidentiality, obedience, loyalty, and full disclosure.
-No brokerage relationship owes only three duties: deal honestly, disclose material facts, and account for funds.
+As of June 26, 2026, Florida brokerage relationships for sales associate exam purposes are transaction broker, single agent, and no brokerage relationship.
+Transaction broker is presumed unless single agency or no brokerage is established in writing.
+Single agent is the fiduciary relationship and adds COLD duties: confidentiality, obedience, loyalty, and full disclosure.
+No brokerage relationship owes DAD duties only: deal honestly, account for funds, and disclose known material residential facts not readily observable.
 Dual agency is illegal in Florida.
 Commission does not create the relationship.

 Florida brokerage relationships are where national real estate prep can quietly hurt you.